 Of all the many books that have stuck with me since childhood, none have influenced my actual writer’s voice as much as The Thief.
-After the works of J.R.R.
-Tolkien, and arguably J.K.
-Rowling, Megan Whalen Turner’s little book-turned-series has been the biggest player in my writing life, neck-and-neck with Lord of the Rings.
+Megan Whalen Turner’s book-turned-series has been the biggest player in my writing life, neck-and-neck with Lord of the Rings.

 Like The Hobbit, I used to reread The Thief almost every year, right up until I went to college.
 I read the sequels as they came out, and I developed a love for them too, often after several re-reads.
 But The Thief has always been number one in my heart.

 But over the last few years, I’ve felt myself undergo a transition in my preferred reading material.
 Plot holes and tropes I used to gloss over or miss entirely now stand out glaringly to me, and books I once adored now seem paltry in some cases and downright offensive in others.
 For this reason, I think, I was afraid to reread The Thief.
 I loved the protagonist Eugenides and his witty narration so much I worried about going back and finding out my adulation was just a product of naiveté and too much fangirling.
 Until this week, I hadn’t touched the book in the last eight years or so.